dhruv025/titanic-survival/README.md

 # titanic-survival-prediction

-In this project, our task is to create a machine learning model on the Titanic Dataset which predicts whether a passenger on the titanic would have been survived or not.
+### In this project, our task is to create a machine learning model on the Titanic Dataset which predicts whether a passenger on the titanic would have been survived or not.
 Some of the classification algorithms have been used, out of which RandomForestClassifier gives the best result.

-Major Steps followed during the project -
+## Major Steps followed during the project:

-1.Data Gathering –
+### 1.Data Gathering:

 Dataset has been downloaded from kaggle.
 The dataset consist of 891 rows and 12 columns.

-2.Feature Engineering –
+### 2.Feature Engineering:

 In this, first of all I have checked for the missing values in the dataset if any.
 Since, Age feature has 177 missing values.
 So, I have used fillna() method to fill the missing values.